 Flickennel - Dachshunds with ALTITUDE!!!

 DUE TO CIRCUMSTANCES BEYOND OUR CONTROL we will no longer be shipping companion-only puppies to out-of-area buyers.
-We have been informed that, according to USDA regulations, we can ONLY ship puppies and adult dogs that will be used in a breeding program!
+We have been informed that, according to USDA regulations, we can ONLY ship puppies and adult dogs that will be used as show-dogs, or in a breeding program!
 We regret the inconveniences this will cause our loyal clientele in other areas, but it's the law and we have to abide by it.
 Besides, Colorado is such a lovely place to visit when you come to pick up your new Flickennel puppy - and why waste the trip?
 Buy two or three at the same time, one for you and one for a friend or family member!

 In September 2011 we sent two girls to Australia, to introduce and establish the first breeding blue and mottled whitened-dapple dachshunds in that country.
 Since then they have produced both blue and isabella pups, in smooth and longhair, and pointed solids, dapples, and piebalds - colors and patterns not previously seen in Australia.
 We're pretty proud of our girls!
 You may see them and their beautiful babies at Sedona Miniatures.

 Cheyenne is a smooth blue & tan daughter of Blue Sky and Buck, born June 5, 2010.
 These are some pictures we took of her just before she flew away.